ThriledLokki983/web50/JAVASCRIPT/Course_Materials/15-Mapty/starter/README.md

 > e.g. As a user, I want to see all my workouts on a map, so I caneasily check where I wouk out the most

+- **User stories helps to described what the application will do**.

 **Features:**

 **FlowChart:** _What we will build_